Alexis Skyy Shows Off Her Booty & Dances To A Drake Song: ‘After 1000000 Times I Think I Got It’

-To keep busy during the quarantine, Love & Hip Hop star Alexis Skyy has been trying to conquer multiple popular TikTok dances.
+To keep busy during quarantine, Love & Hip Hop star Alexis Skyy has been trying to conquer multiple popular TikTok dances.
 For her latest video, she filmed herself dancing to Drake’s song “Toosie Slide.”
-Alexis reposted the TikTok video to her Instagram page to share with her millions of followers, who seem to love watching her perform, especially since she often wears form-fitting clothes while dancing.
+Alexis reposted the TikTok video to her Instagram page to share with her millions of followers, who seem to love watching her perform, especially since she often wears formfitting clothes while dancing.

 Alexis wore a black crop top and high-waisted camouflage pants to perform the choreography.
 She left her curly blond hair loose, where it flowed freely around her body as she danced.
-The lyrics of “Toosie Slide” are mostly self-explanatory, so Alexis simply followed along to the song’s directions.
+The lyrics of “Toosie Slide” are mostly self-explanatory, so Alexis simply followed the song’s directions.

 The shared footage shows her dancing to the section of the song that goes, “It go right foot up, left foot, slide / Left foot up, right foot, slide.”
 Alexis raised her feet in tandem with the lyrics and then slid across her floor while singing along to Drake’s song.